 Complete streets guidelines, or a "tool-box" of resources, depicted through graphic and photographic examples will to serve as implementation support for the regional bike/ped plan.
 These images are intended to show specific locations where good standards have been implemented and where infrastructure improvements could incorporate complete streets elements for better solutions throughout the region.
-The illustrated story map is available for review and continues to be updated.
+The illustrated story map is available for review and continues to be updated in conjunction with the bike ped plan update.